andrescosta/jobico-fn/README.md

 ## Getting Started with Jobico

-This guide provides instructions for compiling, starting, testing, and running [Project Name].
+This guide provides instructions for compiling, starting, testing, and running.

 ### Local Go Environment